-- Recognized in The Best Lawyers in America© in the field of Commercial Litigation, 2018
+Recognized in The Best Lawyers in America (BL Rankings), Commercial Litigation, 2018 – Present

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.

 - Defended consumer products manufacturers in 12 high-stakes personal injury jury trials in recent years.
 Millions of dollars were at stake in each case, and Weaver served as first chair lawyer in 11 of the 12.
 The average trial length was three weeks and all involved compensatory and punitive damages.

 - Help manufacturers comply with Consumer Product Safety Commission requirements involving reporting, recalls, warnings, and other regulatory concerns.